nodecloud/nodecloud-config-client/README.md

-# node-cloud-config-client
+# NodeCloud-Config-Client

-This is a client for spring-cloud-config-server written by node.
+This is a client for springcloud-config-server written by node.

 ## Usage
 ```